openwisp/openwisp-monitoring/README.rst

             'unit': ' MB',
             'description': (
-                'Network traffic, download and upload, measured on ' 'the interface "{metric.key}", measured in MB.'
+                'Network traffic, download and upload, measured on ' 'the interface "{metric.key}", measured in GB.'
             ),
             'query': {
                 'influxdb': (